hashicorp/terraform-website/content/source/docs/enterprise-beta/getting-started/workspaces.html.md

 ### Workspace Name

 A workspace name should tell your colleagues what the workspace is for.
-Most workspaces are _a particular environment_ of _a particular codebase,_ so the name should include both the name of the codebase and the name of the environment.
+Most workspaces are _a particular environment_ of _a particular Terraform configuration,_ so the name should include both the name of the configuration and the name of the environment.

-In this example, we're using a codebase named "minimal" and we're deploying it in a production environment, so we named it `minimal-prod`.
+In this example, we're using a configuration named "minimal" and we're deploying it in a production environment, so we named it `minimal-prod`.

 ### Repository